In this section:

 |Stationery, phone and internet costs||Professional journals||Safety wear such as safety helmet|

 Each business is different.
-You'll find a more extensive list for the tax years 2012-13 and earlier by following the link below.
+You'll find a more extensive list for the tax years 2012 to 13 and earlier by following the link below.

 While you're running your business you're likely to spend money on different sorts of things.
 Your expenditure - or costs - will usually fall into three different types: